CHAPTERS 27-29

 “And then?”

 She heard the soft clink of him setting the tool down.
-“I don’t know.”
+“Keep you safe.”

 “What do they want with me?” she said.
 “With you?”

 He leaned against the counter, looking worriedly out the window.
-“They want my expertise with something, so badly they were willing to drag you into it as leverage.
+“They want my expertise with something, so badly they were willing to destroy my life to get me on board, to end yours to protect it.
 I don’t want to help them, but I don’t get to decide that anymore.
 I played right into their hands.”

-“I think you’re working for crazy people now, James.”
+“I think you’re working for evil people now.”

 “James?”